Weak Fraisse categories: Abstract

-We develop the theory of weak \fra\ categories, where the crucial concept is the weak amalgamation property, discovered relatively recently in model theory.
-We show that, in a suitable framework, every weak \fra\ category has its unique {\em limit}, a special object in a bigger category, characterized by certain variant of injectivity.
-This significantly extends the known theory of \fra\ limits.
+We develop the theory of weak \fra\ categories, in which the crucial concept is the weak amalgamation property, discovered relatively recently in model theory.
+We show that, in a suitable framework, every weak \fra\ category has its unique {\em generic limit}, a special object in a bigger category, characterized by a certain variant of injectivity.
+This significantly extends the present theory of \fra\ limits.

 \ \\

 {MCS (2010):} 03C95, 18A30.

 {\it Keywords:} Weak amalgamation property, generic object, \fra\ limit.